Goal spoke with Canadian and MLS referee Silviu Petrescu on his life in soccer. He recently reached FIFA's mandatory retirement age.

 Petrescu knows that had he stayed in Romania he could have become a FIFA referee much earlier, but he has no regrets over his decision to leave.

 "I came to Canada for a better life for my family," Petrescu said.

 Petrescu is now one of ten full-time referees in Major League Soccer.
-He joined the league with three other Canadians in Toronto FC’s expansion year in 2007.
+He joined the league with three other Canadians in Toronto FC’s 2007 expansion year.

-In 2012, Petrescu was named MLS Referee of the Year and was awarded the MLS Cup final between the LA Galaxy and the Houston Dynamo, which was also David Beckham’s last game in the league.
+In 2012, Petrescu was named MLS Referee of the Year and was awarded the MLS Cup final between the LA Galaxy and the Houston Dynamo, David Beckham’s last game in the league.